 And let go of my balloon!

-I watched it sail high, high up until it is just a tiny yellow speck in the sky
+I watched it sail high, high up until it is just a tiny yellow speck in

 There is no consoling me while I cry.